Kjell Qvale: Horse racing

 Qvale spent a lifetime owning and racing thoroughbred racehorses.
 He was president of the Pacific Racing Association at Golden Gate Fields and also served as chairman of the board of Bay Meadows Racetrack.
 He headed the board of directors at Golden Gate Fields for 25 years (where his horses still run) and his breeding farm in the Napa Valley was the last home of the legendary Silky Sullivan.
 In the 1980s he campaigned his homebred Variety Road, only missing a campaign in the United States Triple Crown of Thoroughbred Racing because of the horse's ill health.
 Variety Road's biggest win came in the 1987 Grade I San Fernando Stakes, when he nipped Broad Brush at the wire with Snow Chief and Ferdinand right behind them.

 Death

 Kjell Qvale died at the age of 94, still racing his horses.
 Until the day of his death he maintained an active racing stable in Napa, California.
 His last win came on October 20, 2013 at Santa Anita Park.

+Zodiac Killer theory

+Writer Mike Rodelli accused Qvale of living a "double life" as the Zodiac Killer, an unidentified serial killer who murdered five people in the San Francisco Bay Area between 1968 and 1969.
+Qvale denied the allegation and threatened to sue Rodelli: "You can't find anybody in this city that’s less likely to be the Zodiac Killer than me”.